krisdevs/xmcp/.github/README.md

 - Verify CLI entry points exist after build
 - Use `pnpm run ci:build-only` to isolate build issues from CLI issues

+**Lockfile issues:**

+- The `--frozen-lockfile` flag ensures the lockfile is up to date
+- If CI fails due to lockfile issues, run `pnpm install` locally and commit the updated lockfile

 ## Development Tips

 **Fast iteration during development:**